Special needs housing

 - Rooms larger than a triple will not be made available during the special needs housing process.
 No more than two single rooms will be available to special needs applicants and their "draw group."

 This process takes place at the beginning of February though the forms will usually be available at the end of January via the ODUS homepage announcements.
-If you have specific questions or concerns, please contact Dean Flores-Mills.
+If you have specific questions or concerns, please contact Dean Blount.